jpgoldberg/jpg-website/content/post/signal/index.md

 Secretary of State Mark Rubio
 among others, including the organizer Michael Waltz.
 This was done in a chat group using [Signal].
+I will be referring to that Jeffrey Goldberg as JMG throughout the remainder of this article.[^middlename]

+[^middlename]: It seems that neither of us are particularly keen to use our middle names or initials, but I started using my middle initial, P, some years back specifically to help avoid this kind of confusion.

 The administration and participants are now trying to claim that no secrets pertaining to US national security were included in that discussion, which included detailed plans